github/gemoji/README.md

 This would allow emojifying content such as: `it's raining :cat:s and :dog:s!`

 See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com) for more examples.
+For a complete parsing utility that encodes emoji symbols using unicode characters, token string, and emoticons, see the [gemoji-parser](https://github.com/gmac/gemoji-parser).

 ```ruby
 module EmojiHelper